 Stabilisation of neurological signs- In the actively seizing patient diazepam or midazolam are the first line therapy (Table 2).
-In patient’s refractory to IV benzodiazepines, propofol can be used to control convulsions but an anti-epileptic drug such as phenobarbitone or levetiracetam must be used concurrently to control the disguised seizure activity.
-Some people advocate using levetiracetam over phenobarbitone because of lower levels of sedation, however in some cases the sedation is desired.
+In patients refractory to IV benzodiazepines, propofol can be used to control the visible muscular acivity but an anti-epileptic drug such as phenobarbitone or levetiracetam must be used concurrently to control the actual seizure activity underlying.
+Some authorities advocate the use of levetiracetam over phenobarbitone to limit the degree of sedation, however in some cases this sedation is beneficial.
 A constant rate infusion of benzodiazepines can also be added in addition to infusions of propofol in severe cases.
 Benzodiazepines may occasionally cause disinhibition and exacerbate hyperaesthesia.
 It may then be necessary to administer additional sedation until these effects subside.
-There are certain situations where benzodiazepines should be avoided (serotonin syndrome and amphetamines).
+There are certain situations where benzodiazepines should be avoided (serotonin syndrome and amphetamine intoxication).
 If the patient is tremoring rather than seizing, methocarbamol will be more appropriate.
-Guaifenesin can be used where IV methocarbamol is not available.
+Guaifenesin can be used where IV methocarbamol is not available, and oral methocarbamol tablets can be crushed, dissolved and administered per rectum.
 Methocarbamol can be combined with diazepam for additional muscle relaxation effects.
 To control CNS excitation, tranquilizers such as acepromazine (0.005-1mg/kg IV) may be required.
 These can be particularly useful in cases of methylxanthine, marijuana and amphetamine toxicity.
 Consideration of haemodynamic status when choosing a sedative to control CNS excitation is important.
 Combining low doses of acepromazine (0.005mg/kg) and butorphanol (0.1-0.2mg/kg IV) or even the addition of a butorphanol CRI can be useful.

 Patients with seizures or tremors may become hyper-thermic.
 When the rectal temperature is 40C (104F), the patient should be aggressively cooled.
 This is best achieved using convective cooling (by wetting the skin and coat with cool water and using an electric fan, towels should not be applied as they act as blankets preventing evaporative loss).
 Active cooling should stop when a rectal temperature of 39.7C (103.5F) is reached to avoid hypothermia as patients may also have poor thermoregulation.
 More aggressive methods of active cooling may be necessary in cases suffering from malignant hyperthermia (e.g. hop ingestion).
 Depressed patients are more likely to be hypothermic and will require active warming.

 Stabilisation of major body system concerns- Intravenous fluid therapy of isotonic, balanced crystalloids (compound sodium lactate, Normosol R, Plasma-lyte) are good choices in most cases for resuscitative and ongoing fluid requirements.
 The exception will be in salt toxicity.
 Most of the time salt toxicity will be acute, meaning rapid reduction of blood sodium levels can and should be initiated.
 Paintball toxicity is suspected to be due to free water losses rather than a salt gain per say and fluid therapy with a low sodium content (0.45% NaCl + 2.5% dextrose) or 5% dextrose in water to correct the free water deficit will be needed.
 Estimation of free water deficit (Free water deficit in litres = [(Patient Na+/Normal Na+)-1] x (0.6 x kg BW) will calculate the volume of 5% dextrose that can be given over a defined period (decreasing Na+ at 1-2mmol/L/hr) if the animal is not drinking.